 - 2.2.12 Specific procedures have been published for administering the following matters and are available as the following Appendices:

 - 1. Appendix 1 Initial Enquiries Procedure

 - 2. Appendix 2 Application Procedure

 - 3. Appendix 3 Discretion Procedure

 - 4. Appendix 4 Request a Review Procedure

 - 5. Appendix 5 Overcrowding and Underoccupancy Procedure

 - 2.2.13 Decisions about whether an applicant is eligible for an allocation of social rented housing and qualifies to join Property Pool Plus will be made in strict accordance with the rules established by this Scheme.
 Reviews will be carried out in strict accordance with the rules established by this Scheme.
-The discretionary power (available in Appendix 3) to allow an applicant to be treated as qualified to join Property Pool Plus outside the criteria set out below and/or prioritise them for an allocation or nomination of social rented housing is limited to a designated senior officer with responsibility for administering housing allocation functions for the local authority.
-The aforementioned senior employee(s) will be responsible for minimising the risk of employee fraud and errors, including the vetting of junior employees and randomly checking and validating decisions on applications.
-Consideration of an application will be based on the information provided on the application form, plus any
+The discretionary power (available in Appendix 3) to allow an applicant to be treated as qualified to join Property Pool Plus outside the criteria set out below and/or prioritise them for an allocation or nomination of social rented housing is

-evidence supplied by an applicant (e.g. proofs of identify, etc), or information gained from public bodies (e.g. prisons, young offender institutes, secure training centres, secure colleges, youth offending teams, probation services, DWP/Jobcentre Plus, social services authorities (adult social services and child social care), NHS Trusts and NHS Foundation Trusts, Ministry of Defence, general medical practitioners, schools, police, etc) registered providers, voluntary organisations and any other persons or organisation that might be able to provide or verify evidence relevant to a person's application).
+limited to a designated senior officer in the local authority with responsibility for overseeing the administration of the housing allocation functions for the local authority.
+The aforementioned senior employee(s) will be responsible for minimising the risk of employee fraud and errors, by ensuring suitable arrangements are in place for vetting of junior employees and randomly checking and validating decisions on applications.
+Consideration of an application will be based on the information provided on the application form, plus any evidence supplied by an applicant (e.g. proofs of identify, etc), or information gained from public bodies (e.g. prisons, young offender institutes, secure training centres, secure colleges, youth offending teams, probation services, DWP/Jobcentre Plus, social services authorities (adult social services and child social care), NHS Trusts and NHS Foundation Trusts, Ministry of Defence, general medical practitioners, schools, police, etc) registered providers, voluntary organisations and any other persons or organisation that might be able to provide or verify evidence relevant to a person's application).